About Nicole

 This means soda and processed foods are out.
 When planning your menu, shopping list or when you go to eat something think, “Will this build up my body or will my body need to work to recover from this?”

-Whole FRUITS and VEGETABLES that are varied, organic, just picked and uncooked are ideal.
-See World Health Organization's recommendations for research on the beneficial outcomes of eating whole fruits and vegetables.
 In addition to whole fruits and vegetables, adequate CALORIE and PROTEIN intake are needed to support a healthy pregnancy, birth and years beyond.
 After 20 weeks gestation a pregnant woman should be eating 2,600-2,750 calories and 80-100 grams of protein daily.
-See below for minimum daily requirements for omnivorous eaters by food groups (from Holistic Midwifery[21]):
+See below for minimum daily requirements for omnivorous eaters by food groups (from Holistic Midwifery by Anne Frye):

 Milk product or equivalent 4 daily